Education

 Member of Technical Staff

-Applied Magnetics, Inc., Goleta, CAR&D Electrical Engineering Group Supervisor.
+R&D Electrical Engineering Group Supervisor.
 System development for magnetic recording head test station, automated manufacturing equipment, digital image processing workstation for parts inspection.
 Investigated signal to noise ratio constraints of magnetic recording head/amplifiers.
 High frequency, low noise amplifier design.
 Real-time FIR filter implementations.
 High frequency, passive and active filter design.

 -